The Midwest Bruins will be holding tryouts in late July and August. Dates and Locations are listed in the Tryout

-For a typical SUMMER season, the budget costs are estimated at:
+For the SUMMER Program, player fees are estimated at:

 – $1,300 per player for our 18U College Prep elite team

 *There are sponsorship opportunities to aid with finances, if you are interested.

 For players who do play and prefer to focus 100% on their high school sport or those not interested in committing to a Fall Ball weekend schedule, the use of the SBA indoor baseball cages and tunnels are available at no cost to any current/active Midwest Bruin player.
 SBA does offer private workouts and/or private lessons as well during the fall and winter months.

 Team Winter Training

 Organized Midwest Bruin Team baseball workouts will be held during the winter months at our indoor Smith Baseball Academy in Topeka — typically in January and February.
 In addition, starting in October, the use of these facilities will be available at no charge to any current/active Midwest Bruin player.
 SBA does offer optional private workouts and lessons as well.